RahXephon: Book reviews

 Eduardo M. Chavez of Anime on DVD was not impressed by the first volume of the manga, especially when compared to the TV series; he rated it "C minus", though he said it could have worked as a "parody dōjinshi".
 After the disappointment of volume one, Chavez was pleasantly surprised by the story in the following volumes, and called it a "story that grew up with its characters", giving it a "B plus".

 The five-volume novelization was translated to English, but the other novels were not.
 This translation was marred by a lack of copy editing in the first volume, which was rated "D" by Santos.
 The situation was somewhat improved in the second volume, but reviewers did not recommend the novelization as an alternative to the animated versions — only as a source for learning more about the characters and their internal motivations.

 Comparisons with other anime

 Some reviewers and the director have compared RahXephon with other anime shows.
 Some of these shows also have staff common with RahXephon.

-Raideen the Brave
+Reideen the Brave

-The director of RahXephon has said this series is meant to be a sort of modern-day Raideen.
+The director of RahXephon has said this series is meant to be a sort of modern-day Reideen.
 As such there are similarities between Raideen and RahXephon, particularly in the titular "robots".